adventuregamestudio/ags-manual-source/InventoryItem.md

 'dropping' an inventory item, or it may be useful if you want to do a Raw Drawn inventory window.

-**NOTE:** For backwards compatibility, if you change this property and the CursorGraphic currently has the same sprite as the main Graphic, then the CursorGraphic will be changed too.
+**NOTE:** Prior to **AGS 3.6.2**, if you change this property and the CursorGraphic was assigned the same sprite as the main Graphic, then the CursorGraphic will be changed too automatically.
+Since 3.6.2 this is no longer done, and you have to change both yourself if you need to.

 Example: